CheckzCo/Linkvertise-Bypasser/README.md

 Try Demo: https://checkz.co/linkvertise-bypasser

-If you encounter a bug, I would very much appreciate that you send me an email (https://checkz.co/) that explains the nature of your bug.
+If you encounter a bug, I would very much appreciate that you can contact me (https://checkz.co/) that explains the nature of your bug.
 Please include details like which browser version you're using and the steps to reproduce the bug.
 Other comments are welcome.